 If finance is a worry for you, we are here to help.
 Take a look at the range of support we have on offer.
 This is a great investment you are making in your future so make sure you know what is on offer to support you.

 The programme offers embodied learning which brings together movement, acting and singing with both theory and practice in a unique interdisciplinary environment.

-All students follow a common first year that provides a foundation of skills training and understanding of the history and contexts within which musical theatre is made.
+Your first year provides a foundation of skills training and understanding of the history and contexts within which musical theatre is made.

-Year 2 continues to balance discussion of how musical theatre works are put together, and how they impact audiences, with opportunities to develop practically.
-In addition, there are a range of choices through which students can begin to personalise their experience and there are opportunities to study abroad in America.
+Year 2 continues to balance discussion of how musical theatre works are put together and how they impact audiences, with opportunities to develop practically.
+In addition, there is a range of choices through which you can begin to personalise your experience and there are opportunities to study abroad in America.